piotrwitek/react-redux-typescript-guide/README.md

 ---

 ## Redux Connected Component
+> NOTE: type inference in `connect` function type declaration doesn't provide complete type safety and will not automatically use Type Inference to calculate resulting Props interface as in [`Higher-Order Component`](#higher-order-component) example above
+> This is something I'm trying to investigate so below solution can be improved even further, please come back later or contribute if have a better solution...

 - This solution uses type inference to get Props types from `mapStateToProps` function
 - Minimise manual effort to declare and maintain Props types injected from `connect` helper function
 - using `returntypeof()` helper function, because TypeScript does not support this feature yet (https://github.com/piotrwitek/react-redux-typescript#returntypeof-polyfill)